goprimer/ruby-style-guide/README.md

++# Which Guide Should I Use?
+ +
+ +If you are looking for a guide on how to format your code or general style for ruby code, **you should be using this guide**.
+ +
+ +If you are looking for a guide on which methods you should be using, deciding how to organize your code/files, or any other rails specific items, **you shold be using the [rails-style-guide](https://github.com/goprimer/rails-style-guide)**.

 # Prelude

 > Role models are important. <br>
 > -- Officer Alex J. Murphy / RoboCop

+This guide was originally based off of [bbatsov's ruby-style-guide](https://github.com/bbatsov/ruby-style-guide).

 One thing has always bothered me as a Ruby developer - Python developers have a great programming style reference